 All of our services are free of charge to the community members we serve.
-This money will be used to continue offering counseling, advocacy, legal advocacy, emergency hospital response, 24-hour helpline, court accompaniment, and education to victims of family violence.
+These funds will be used to continue providing our 24-hour HELPline, 24-hour Hospital Emergency Response, professional counseling, legal support and advocacy services, accompaniment to medical providers, law enforcement, and legal proceedings, and assistance to victims in securing resources.